All Episodes

 They, like everybody else does, ignore that.

-Oh, that wasn't gonna happen to me.
+Oh, that wasn't going to happen to me.

 And they really think this is something that's within their grasp.

-And it's the same people running around worried the NSA is spying on them or some other such thing, and you just want to shake them.
+And it's the same people running around worried the NSA is spying on them or some other such thing.

 Nobody has to spy on you.